CPPLondonUni/week14_inheritance_exercise/README.md

-C++ London University Week 14 Inheritance Exercise
+C++ London Uni Week 14 Inheritance Exercise
 ==================================================

 Congratulations!
 You have been appointed as Chief Technology Officer for